2024-05-07

 Step 3 – Set Android global proxy to Burp Suite proxy

-- Though it is possible to use Android settings, we recommend using the ADB command line tool which is more reliable and easier to handle.
+- Note: It is possible to use Android settings, but using ADB is more reliable and easier to handle.

-- Note: If you do not have, or wish to install, Android SDK tools, you can use Genymotion ADB built-in tool.
-Please refer to Genymotion Desktop user guide for more information.
+- Note: If you do not have or wish to install Android SDK tools, you can use Genymotion ADB built-in tool.

 - From then, Internet traffic should be redirected to Burp Suite.

-- Note: This setting is global, but applications may have their own proxy settings which cannot be controlled this way.
+- Note: Applications may have their own proxy settings which cannot be controlled this way.
 The only solution in this case is to use a third party Android application, such as ProxyDroid, to redirect all traffic from the device to Burp Suite proxy.

 Extras